 - a) Program Eligibility.
 WSAC and the Department of Children, Youth and Families will enter into a data sharing agreement to identify state foster youth meeting Passport program eligibility.
 In serving federal foster youth and tribal foster youth, WSAC will work with the Department of Social and Health Services and Washington's Federally Recognized tribes to determine student eligibility for the Passport to College Scholarship program. - Collecting Consent.
-WSAC will collect student consent through the Free Application for Federal Student Aid (FAFSA), Common Application, Passport Consent Form, and Student Housing Questionnaire. - Secure Portal.
-Student-level data will be maintained in the WSAC's secure Portal for eligibility processing by state agency partners and INSTITUTIONS. - Reports.
-WSAC will collect student level data from INSTITUTIONS and compose program reports. - e) Verification of Eligibility.
-Student eligibility will be verified with Department of Children Youth and Families, Washington's federally recognized tribes, the Department of Social and Health Services and INSTITUTIONS.
-The AGENCY will notify students of their eligibility status via mail or through electronic means.
+WSAC will collect student consent through the Free Application for Federal Student Aid (FAFSA), WASFA, Common Application, Passport Consent Form, and Student Housing Questionnaire. - c) Secure Portal.
+Student-level data will be maintained in the WSAC's secure Portal for eligibility processing by state agency partners and INSTITUTIONS.
+The INSTITUTION must use the portal to provide secure electronic communication that contains a student's personally identifiable information. - Reports.
+WSAC will collect student level data from INSTITUTIONS and compose program reports.

+- e) Student Lists.
+At least annually, WSAC will provide INSTITUTIONS with a list of students determined eligible for the Passport to Careers program and has shared an interest in attending a college on their federal financial aid application.
+This list is shared with both the Passport Financial Aid Administrator for aid packaging, and the Passport Designated Support Staff for outreach and support.
+Institutions may request the list from WSAC on a quarterly basis, or more frequently, as needed. - f) Verification of Eligibility.
+Student eligibility will be verified with the Department of Children Youth and Families, Washington's federally recognized tribes, the Department of Social and Health Services and INSTITUTIONS.
+The AGENCY will notify students of their eligibility status through electronic means.
 Students determined ineligible for Passport are provided with information on alternative sources of aid and support services.
-Student eligibility will be provided to the institution securely through the WSAC's portal. - f) Scholarship Payment Disbursement.
+Student eligibility will be provided to the institution securely through the WSAC's portal. - g) Scholarship Payment Disbursement.
 The AGENCY will disburse Passport Scholarships through the WSAC Portal.
 Student quarters of eligibility remaining (QER) for Passport will be tracked.
-The AGENCY will review systems annually to ensure that ineligible "aged out" Passport students are reported accurately in the portal for institutions to review. - g) Training.
-The AGENCY will provide trainings and technical assistance. - Provide timely customer service to students, institutional financial aid, and designated support staff.

-- 2. Provide one-on-one Portal training to institutional staff as requested. - Provide annual training to institutional financial aid administrators on programs administered by the AGENCY and contribute to trainings provided by organizations contracted to provide Passport services. - Provide students with financial aid resources.
+The AGENCY will review systems annually to ensure that ineligible "aged out" Passport students are reported accurately in the portal for institutions to review. - Training.
+The AGENCY will provide trainings and technical assistance. - Provide timely customer service to students, institutional financial aid, and designated support staff. - 2.
+Provide one-on-one Portal training to institutional staff as requested. - Provide annual training to institutional financial aid administrators on programs administered by the AGENCY and contribute to trainings provided by organizations contracted to provide Passport services. - Provide students with financial aid and other resources.
 Direct students to appropriate campus staff for support services.
 Provide referrals to contractor for intervention in emergency situations.